browserengineering/book/book/embeds.md

 });
 ```

-Note that it's possible for the lookup in `WINDOWS` to fail, if the
+Note that it's possible for the lookup in `WINDOWS` to fail; this
-parent frame is not in the same origin as the current one and
+happens if the parent frame is not in the same origin as the current
-therefore isn't running in the same `JSContext`.
-In that case, this
+one and therefore isn't running in the same `JSContext`.
+This code
-code return a fresh `Window` object with a fake, negative id.
-This
+return a fresh `Window` object in that case, with a fake, negative id.
-makes further accesses to that window's APIs to fail, making it
+This makes further accesses to that window's APIs to fail, making it
 impossible to modify that frame's state.^[Note however that in a real
 browser, this `Window` object is not fake, and some APIs can be called
-on it, such as that its `parent` can also be retrieved.
-There is a
+on it; for example, its `parent` can be retrieved.
+There is a related
-related exercise at the end of the chapter.]
+exercise at the end of the chapter.]

 So via `parent`, same-origin iframes can communicate.
 But what about
 cross-origin iframes?
 It would be insecure to let them access each
 other's variables or call each other's methods, so instead browsers
 allow a form of [*message passing*][message-passing], a technique for
 structured communication between two different event loops that
-doesn't require any shared variable state or locks.
+doesn't require any shared state or locks.

 [message-passing]: https://en.wikipedia.org/wiki/Message_passing

 Message-passing in JavaScript works like this: you call the
 [`postMessage` API][postmessage] on the `Window` object you'd like to
-talk to, with the message itself as the first parameter, and `*` as
+talk to, with the message itself as the first parameter and `*` as the
-the second:^[The second parameter has to do with origin restrictions,
+second:^[The second parameter has to do with origin restrictions; see
-see the accompanying exercise.]
+the exercises.]

 [postmessage]: https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage

     window.parent.postMessage("...", '*')

-This will broadcast the first argument[^structured-cloning] to the
+This will send the first argument[^structured-cloning] to the parent
-parent frame, which can receive the message by handling the `message`
+frame, which can receive the message by handling the `message` event
-even on its `Window`:
+on its `Window` object:

+    window.addEventListener("message", function(e) {
+        console.log(e.data);
+    });

 [^structured-cloning]: In a real browser, you can also pass data that
 is not a string, such as numbers and objects.
 It works via a
 *serialization* algorithm called [structured
-cloning][structured-clone], which converts most JavaScript objects,
+cloning][structured-clone], which converts most JavaScript objects
 (though not, for example, DOM nodes) to a sequence of bytes that the
 receiver frame can convert back into a JavaScript object.
 DukPy
 doesn't support structured cloning natively, so our browser won't
 support this either.

-    window.addEventListener("message", function(e) {
-        console.log(e.data);
-    });

 Note that in this second code snippet, `window` is the receiving
 `Window`, a different `Window` from the `window` in the first snippet.